ChristoffBo/homeassistant/mimic3-tts-server/README.md

 ## Configuration

 ```
-port : 59125 #port you want to run on.
+port : 59125 (or the port you changed it to)

 HomeAssistant : Add the following to you config.yaml or tts.yaml

                 - Platform: marytts
                   host: (Your homeassistant IP)
                   port: 59125